‘Modi government failing to protect honour of Indians,’ alleges Congress

 In a social media post, Congress’s communication in-charge Jairam Ramesh said that “protecting the honour of India and Indians is one of the most important responsibilities of the prime minister of India”.

-However, Modi has “not been able to summon the courage” on the “atrocities being perpetrated against Indians in the US”, he added.
+However, Modi has “not been able to summon the courage” to speak about the “atrocities being perpetrated against Indians in the US”, he added.

 “We demand that Prime Minister Modi should talk to President Trump and appeal for intervention in the atrocities happening against Indians and the fear that has gripped lakhs of Indian students in America,” said the Congress leader.